Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Common advice is to boil the driftwood before dropping it into your tank.
 However, sometimes the wood you have chosen is too large.
 In these cases, I’ve used a large storage container to soak a new piece of driftwood for several days before placing it in the tank.
 As with everything else that touches your tank, be sure to use a container that does not have a buildup of detergents or other chemicals.

 If you have carbon in your filter it can help a little, and regular water changes (not more than weekly) will gradually clear up your water.
-Driftwood stops leaching tannins over time, so eventually this will cease to be an issue.
+Driftwood stops leaching tannins over time, so eventually, this will cease to be an issue.

-Avoid a Cloudy Tank
+4 Steps to Avoiding a Cloudy Tank